Ask WashU

 Have Feedback?
 We are always looking for ways to improve Ask WashU to meet your needs!
 Users are invited to share chatbot feedback by clicking Ask WashU’s feedback icon.

 Need Support?
-Check out Ask WashU’s in-app help or contact the IT Service Desk for additional help.
+Contact the IT Service Desk for additional help.

 FAQ